-Howsham There was no name more suited to our stunning Bridal Suite; the jewel in the crown of Howsham Hall.
+There was no name more suited to our stunning Bridal Suite, the jewel in the crown of Howsham Hall.
 With sweeping views from the bay windows across the landscaped grounds to the South-East of the house, this suite is flooded with natural light all day.
+Howsham Hall takes its name from the small village of Howsham in which it is located.
+Howsham consists of cottages, a parish church and a mill.
+Howsham Mill is located on land that was previously part of the Howsham Hall estate, and was built both as a functioning flour mill and as a folly in the estate landscape.
+Howard

-Howard Named after Castle Howard, a stately home and private residence of the Carlisle branch of the Howard family for over 300 years.
+Named after Castle Howard, a stately home and private residence of the Carlisle branch of the Howard family for over 300 years.
 Castle Howard is not a true castle, but is named so as it was erected on the site of a former military castle.
 The house dates from 1699 and took over 100 years to complete.
 It is Grade 1 listed and one of the Treasure Houses of England.